gradle/actions/setup-gradle/README.md

 ## Build reporting

-The `setup-gradle` action collects information about any Gradle executions that occur in a workflow, including the root project, requested tasks, build outcome and any Build Scan link generated.
+The `setup-gradle` action collects information about any Gradle executions that occur in a workflow, including the root project, requested tasks, build outcome, and any Build Scan link generated.
 Details of cache entries read and written are also collected.
 These details are compiled into a Job Summary, which is visible in the GitHub Actions UI.

 Generation of a Job Summary is enabled by default for all Jobs using The `setup-gradle` action.
 This feature can be configured